franco-ruggeri/devcontainer-features/README.md

 For more information, check [the official documentation](https://containers.dev/implementors/features/).

-This repository contains the following Features:
+This repository contains the following features:

 - [zsh-plugins](src/oh-my-posh)
 - [oh-my-posh](src/oh-my-posh)